9 warning signs of bad IT architecture

-Chances are someone at some point spent countless brain cycles planning your organization’s IT architecture before handing the grand plan off to someone else to build it out, and then to someone else to maintain it as your computing environment inevitably grew.
+Chances are someone at some point spent countless brain cycles planning your organisation’s IT architecture before handing the grand plan off to someone else to build it out, and then to someone else to maintain it as your computing environment inevitably grew.

 And, chances also are, somewhere along the line, best intentions faded in the face of expediency, departmental politics, and general mismanagement, eroding what was once a coherent architecture management strategy into an ongoing series of independent, case-by-base decisions about each technical component.

-How do you know if your organization has strayed from the path?
-Here are nine warning signs that bad IT architecture has taken hold of your organization.
+How do you know if your organisation has strayed from the path?
+Here are nine warning signs that bad IT architecture has taken hold of your organisation.

 Manual re-keying

 Manual re-keying might not be the biggest cost companies pay from bad architecture, but it’s certainly the most obvious one.
-Hiring human beings to serve as the interface engine connecting incompatible applications isn’t just expensive; it’s de-humanizing.
+Hiring human beings to serve as the interface engine connecting incompatible applications isn’t just expensive; it’s de-humanising.

 Architectural impact: Keying errors result in inconsistent data.